Apantesis speciosa

 Apantesis speciosa is a moth of the family Erebidae.
 It was described by Heinrich Benno Möschler in 1864.
 It is found from Labrador west to British Columbia and Alaska.
 The habitat consists of wetlands, bogs and sub-Arctic tundra.
 The species is listed as endangered in Connecticut.

 The length of the forewings is 13.9–15.8 mm.
-The forewings are black dorsally with yellowish buff to pale whitish buff lines and bands.
-The hindwings are yellow with black markings.
 Adults are on wing from late June to late July.

 The larvae probably feed on various herbaceous plants.

 This species was formerly a member of the genus Grammia, but was moved to Apantesis along with the other species of the genera Grammia, Holarctia, and Notarctia.